Annual Meeting of a Corporation

 Before the annual meeting, each shareholder receives a proxy statement.
-This document (usually mailed) describing matters to be voted on at the meeting.
-Typically the proxy is for voting on board of directors members and for votes on other matters the board wants shareholder opinion on.
+This document (usually mailed) describes matters to be voted on at the meeting.
+Typically the proxy is for voting on the board of directors members and for votes on other matters the board wants shareholder opinion on.
 Shareholders who cannot attend can usually vote their proxy by mail.

 The Annual Report

 Every corporation is required by the Securities and Exchange Commission SEC) to have an annual report and/or a more complex, detailed document called a 10-K, for shareholders.
 The annual report includes information on the company and its current financial position.

 Most corporate annual reports include: